 Repeat the process to add a roof to the first section of the building.

 Using a pair of compasses, lightly draw a circle in the third section of the building and draw lines down from each side to create an arch.

 Go over the arch darker and rub out the bottom half of the circle.

 Use the vanishing point to work out the angle of the inner lip of the arch and add an inner edge.

 Through the arch, you would now see the bottom half of the second section of the building.
-Use the vanishing point to find the base line.
-Lightly draw a line from the vanishing point to the bottom right corner of the second section of the building.
+Use the vanishing point to find the baseline.
+Lightly draw a line from the vanishing point to the bottom right corner on the front of the second section of the building.